Jug: Music

 In American folk music, an empty jug (often stoneware used for American whiskey) is sometimes used as a musical instrument, being played with buzzed lips to produce a trombone-like tone.
 It is often part of a jug band, to which ensemble it lends its name.

 Examples

-A variety of containers are sometimes called “jugs”.
+In addition to the typical definition, a variety of other containers designed for carrying liquid are sometimes called "jugs".